 One proven way for this to happen is for women to earn their own income.
 (See post Women need flexibility around income producing activities) There is plenty of research validating the facts - that money in the hands of women, has the most positive impact in their communities and I’ve seen this first-hand.
 Give a woman the opportunity to earn an income, and you’ll see her put her children through school, buy food for the family, find ways to pay for medicine when needed, as well as putting a little away for a rainy day.

 Recent experiences in my life however have really shifted my opinion on what ‘being empowered’ and ‘being independent’ really mean.
-I turned 50 this year and, in the lead, up to that, I discovered that much of what I thought about myself, when compared to those women, was not as it seemed.
+I turned 50 and, in the lead up to that, I discovered that much of what I thought about myself, when compared to those women, was not as it seemed.
 I also went through a painful separation from my husband and the whole framework of my life as I had known it had to be restructured.
 All of these changes forced me to look closely at my life and in doing so, I began to realise I had been living a lie.
 It was a pivotal realisation for someone who is so strongly guided by values and morality, and I never anticipated it would hurt so much.
 But pain is transformative and the lie - that I was truly independent - is now transforming my life.

 Like many women all over the world, I had made most of the family decisions relating to children, the home, investments, pets, holidays, health care and so on.
 In being in charge of these things, I had a sense of control and power.
 I hadn’t realised before however, that this was built on an illusion of independence - I was still counting on my partner for both emotional support and financial backup if needed.
 You might think, well isn’t that what relationships are all about - teamwork and common goals?
 The answer is yes, in theory, but once that dynamic was gone, I was totally blind-sided.